 The Student Documentary Unit

 The student doc team conceives, researches, reports, photographs and edits a one-hour television documentary for MontanaPBS and other statewide outlets.
 Past projects have won multiple awards.
 One recent doc project, "Aging Out: Autism in Montana" explores the issue of how care changes after adolescence for people diagnosed with Autism Spectrum Disorder.
 That doc was one of five finalists (out of 4,000 Mark of Excellence entries) in the Society of Professional Journalists MOEy Awards.
+In 2018, the documentary team dug into the issue of overcrowding in Montana jails.
+"Montana Jails, Slammed for Solutions" aired on Montana PBS.

 Students in investigative reporting go beyond the news cycle to research and report important stories that might otherwise go untold.
 Most recently, the team partnered with the Missoulian newspaper on a series of in-depth stories that look at pregnancy and addiction in Montana.
 Ther series, "Addicted and expecting: How Montana's lack of resources impacts mothers and their children" was published in Lee Newspapers across the state.